 A lot of psychologists say that when candidates have a negative perception of the exam and speculate about the outcome, they are not able to attain their ultimate objective.
 Try to keep from thinking too much about the IAS exam.
 Instead, concentrate and enjoy the examination preparation.

 IAS aspirants use a variety of external stimulants to ease their stress.
 They can also take frequent coffee and tea breaks.
-It is recommended to applicants not to do these things regularly before the day of the examination.
+It is recommended that applicants not do these things regularly before the day of the examination.

 Learn the 15 techniques (mentioned above) to reduce anxiety as you prepare for the IAS test.
 Stress and anxiety are likely to happen when you are taking a difficult national-level competitive test.